tiwarijay/mAwsome_weatherForecastingTool/README.md

-# Weather Forecasting Tool
+# mAwsome: A Weather Forecasting CLI Tool

-A command-line tool for retrieving the current weather forecast using the OpenWeatherMap API.
+mAwsome is a command-line tool for retrieving the current weather forecast using the OpenWeatherMap API.

 ## Features